Welcome + Giving Center

 9–9:50 a.m.

-Frank Center for Public Affairs, The ForumThe Liberal Arts Toolbox: Critical Listening, Looking and Comparing to Navigate a Complex World
+Frank Center for Public Affairs, Room 100The Liberal Arts Toolbox: Critical Listening, Looking and Comparing to Navigate a Complex World

 More on the Wesleyan Alumni and Family AcademyThe art of critical listening, looking, and comparing has never been more essential.
-Rooted in the philosophy of pragmatic liberal arts education, Wesleyan Alumni & Family Academy will explore how critical listening, looking, and comparing can be transferred beyond the classroom to strengthen thoughtful engagement in everyday life.
+Rooted in the philosophy of pragmatic liberal arts education, Wesleyan Alumni and Family Academy will explore how critical listening, looking, and comparing can be transferred beyond the classroom to strengthen thoughtful engagement in everyday life.
 This course aims to cultivate strong, independent minds and develop communication strategies across disciplines.

-The Wesleyan Alumni and Family Academy is in its second of a three-year pilot program aiming to provide Wesleyan alumni and families with the opportunity to engage with Wesleyan faculty in a classroom type setting, while highlighting Wesleyan’s commitment to access, launch, and activate possibilities in a way that resonates on campus, across distance, and through generations.
+The Wesleyan Alumni and Family Academy is in its second of a three-year pilot program aiming to provide Wesleyan alumni and families with the opportunity to engage with Wesleyan faculty in a classroom-type setting, while highlighting Wesleyan’s commitment to access, launch, and activate possibilities in a way that resonates on campus, across distance, and through generations.

 -